 616 pages | 119 B/W Illus.

-Thomas Clarke's International Corporate Governance offers a comprehensive guide to corporate governance forms and systems, and examines the recurring crises in corporate governance, alongside corporate governance reform around the world.
+Thomas Clarke's International Corporate Governance offers a comprehensive guide to corporate governance forms and institutions, and examines the recurring crises in corporate governance, and the resulting corporate governance reform around the world.

 International Corporate Governance will be an essential text for anybody studying corporate governance at advanced undergraduate, masters or executive level.